 Sometimes you need a nudge in the right direction.
 With this Brand Personality Quiz by N-Vision Designs, you can answer 7 simple questions that can help you identify your brand archetype.
 Note: You don’t have to take this as gospel, but it can be a helpful tool if you’re stuck.

-- Complete your brand essence.
+- Complete your brand voice.
 Make sure you know your brand voice and tone.
 (Answer these 7 questions to find your brand voice.)

 - Build your visual identity.
 Follow our guide to build a brand identity that communicates your brand effectively.